Chance are, if you’re reading this article, you’re probably thinking to yourself…

 - Fitch: NR

-GEICO, which is a wholly owned subsidiary of Warren Buffett’s Berkshire Hathaway, is undeniably a financial powerhouse.
-The company reports well over $40 billion in assets, including over $8.5 billion in reserves.
-That puts GEICO among the small group of companies at the top of the food chain in the insurance industry.
+GEICO, a wholly-owned subsidiary of Warren Buffett’s Berkshire Hathaway, is undoubtedly a financial powerhouse.
+It reports well over $40 billion in assets, including over $8.5 billion in reserves.
+This places GEICO among the top companies in the insurance industry.
 However, as mentioned earlier, shopping for GEICO life insurance does not mean you will be getting a policy issued or backed by GEICO, so its formidable finances will not be behind the policy.

 Shopping for “GEICO life insurance” through Life Quotes.